webd-student1/webd-student1.github.io/README.md

-# webd-student1.github.io
+# This is dog's pages.
+Welcome!
-A live Pages view of the 225 project.
+A live Pages view of the doggo's site.

+This is also the test student account for this 225 course. :)